univention/univention-keycloak-app/presentation.md

 ## Open Questions

-- Should we ping the image `sha` in the App Center compose?
 - Should we enforce that the version in `main`'s commit tag matches the `KEYCLOAK_VERSION` in `.gitlab-ci.yml`?
 - In N4K, do we need to mention anything on the release-notes regarding the chart's huge version bump?
 - Decide whether to upstream the `vX.Y.Z-nubusN` tag support into common-ci or keep it as a keycloak-local exception.